October 2024

 • for a paper hearing: the dates by which the parties are required to provide their written submissions and documentary evidence to the SBT

 This does not mean that all hearings have to take place within 60 days of the appeal being initiated.
-Timing for actual hearing dates will vary, and the SBT will work with the parties to schedule.
+Timing for actual hearing dates will vary, and the SBT will work with the parties to schedule them.

 Written submissions

-If the Administrator intends to file written submissions on an appeal, the submissions must be filed with the SBT no later than 30 calendar days following the receipt of the Notice of Appeal form.
+If the Administrator intends to file written submissions on an appeal, the submissions must be filed with the SBT no later than 30 calendar days following the receipt of the Request for Submissions, which includes the appeal form (Form 1).
 (Note: written requests or notifications are deemed to be received three days after mailing).

 It is highly recommended that a submission be provided in every case.
+The Appellant needs to see the case that they have to meet.
 The SBT will review the submission in preparation for the hearing and will refer to it during the hearing.

 If the appellant intends to provide written or documentary evidence in addition to appearing at the hearing, his/her submissions or documents must be filed with the SBT at least 20 days before the oral hearing.

-The Administrator must provide any supplementary submissions or documents to the SBT, including the response to the appellant’s written submission or evidence, at least 10 days before the oral hearing.
+The Administrator must provide any supplementary submissions or documents to the SBT, in reply to the appellant’s written submission or evidence, at least 10 days before the oral hearing.

 Copies of written submissions and documentary evidence being submitted to the SBT should also be provided to the other parties to the proceedings.